Dollar slips to 7-week low as jobs gloom bolsters Fed cut wagers

-The dollar hit a seven-week low on Tuesday as investors braced for U.S. data revisions that could point to a jobs market in worse shape than initially thought, shoring up the case for even deeper Federal Reserve interest rate cuts.
+SINGAPORE/MUMBAI - The dollar wallowed close to a seven-week low on Tuesday as investors braced for U.S. data revisions that could point to a jobs market in worse shape than initially thought, shoring up the case for even deeper Federal Reserve interest rate cuts.

-A Bloomberg news report that Bank of Japan officials believe it may be possible to raise the benchmark interest rate again this year also helped boost the Japanese currency.

-The yen is likely to be exposed to heightened volatility due to ongoing political uncertainty and was likely helped along on Tuesday by market participants bringing forward expectations of a BoJ rate hike, said Samy Chaar, chief economist at Lombard Odier.

-Against a basket of peers, the dollar slipped to a low of 97.25, its weakest since late July, ahead of the release of preliminary benchmark revisions for jobs data covering the period from April 2024 to March 2025.
+Against a basket of peers, the dollar slipped to a low of 97.25, its lowest since late-July, ahead of the release of preliminary benchmark revisions for jobs data covering the period from April 2024 to March 2025.

 Economists anticipate a downward revision of as much as 800,000 jobs, which could signal that the Fed is behind the curve in efforts to achieve maximum employment.